eddiekasner/PNASHR-Workshop/PNASHR-Workshop.md

 1. Introduction to R and RStudio
     - Option 1: Use the SPH maintained RStudio server
         - https://rstudio.sph.washington.edu/
-    - Option 2: Install R and RShiny onto your personal computer
+    - Option 2: Install R and RStudio onto your personal computer

 2. Obtain and analyze data from an online source
     - Example Quarterly Workforce Indicator Data